-At the conclusion of the opening statement, the defense may present their opening statement or wait until the prosecution has completed their case.
+After the opening statement, the defense may present their opening statement or wait until the prosecution has completed their case.

 "Defense, are you ready to present the opening statement?"

 4. Prosecution Witnesses - The prosecution calls its witnesses and conducts direct examination.